 My last special feat was turning out of bed at two, after a hard day, pedestrian and otherwise, and walking thirty miles into the country to breakfast…My walking is of two kinds: one, straight on end to a definite goal at a round pace; one, objectless, loitering, and purely vagabond.

 In 1851, Henry David Thoreau delivered a fascinating lecture on walking at the Concord Lyceum.
 In his lecture, he observed,

 I think that I cannot preserve my health and spirits unless I spend four hours a day at least — and it is commonly more than that — sauntering through the woods and over the hills and fields absoutely free from all wordly engagements…Moreover, you must walk like a camel which is said to be the only beast which ruminates when walking.
 When a traveller asked Wordsworth’s servant to show him her master’s study, she answered ‘Here is his library, but his study is out of doors.’

 Ernest Hemingway was another avid walker.
-In his memoir A Moveable Feast, he reminisced,
+In his memoir A Moveable Feast (affiliate link), he reminisced,

 I would walk along the quais when I had finished work or when I was trying to think something out.
 It was easier to think if I was walking and doing something or seeing people doing something that they understood.

 Similarly, the philosopher Søren Kierkegaard wrote in an 1847 letter to his niece,

 Above all, do not lose your desire to walk: every day I walk myself into a state of well-being and walk away from every illness; I have walked myself into my best thoughts, and I know of no thought so burdensome that one cannot walk away from it.

 Thomas Jefferson would have agreed.
 He too believed that walking not only contributed to bodily health but mental health as well.
 He wrote,